danedwardsdeveloper/simple-order--portfolio/Journal.md

 -  created `getOrdersData`.
 This is another extremely useful function
 -  I currently feel like the entire codebase is a mess, however I'm right at the start of getting it properly cleaned up
 -  All the stuff I'm thinking so carefully about with my API is very difficult, and I feel like most developers just cop out - logging errors to the console, rendering technical messages on the page, lots of really bad practices.

+# Tuesday 25 March

+-  Organised CSS
+-  Created email templates barrel
+-  Worked on /user-flows page that serves as a visual global to-do list